HiDiHlabs/ssam-lite/docs/source/usage.rst

 - Zooming in: right drag an area to zoom into
 - Navigate: Shift + right drag
 - Original view: double click
-- Hide/display genes: click gene in legend (double click hides all except selected gene)
+- Hide/display genes in Data Center: click gene in legend (double click hides all except selected gene)

 Alternatively, when hovering over a plot a small control panel will be displayed in the top right corner which offers some additional functionality.